airelogic/tech-skills/README.md

 ## Getting involved

-#### Have a go at one of the exercises
+### Have a go at one of the exercises

 Pre-requisites:
-    - A github account
+* A github account
-    - Access to a unix terminal (if you're on windows, you'll either need to download [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [GitBash](https://gitforwindows.org/) )
+* Access to a unix terminal (if you're on windows, you'll either need to download [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [GitBash](https://gitforwindows.org/) )
-    - Somewhere to write your code.
-There are lots of IDE's out there and people have very strong opinions about which ones to use - if you don't have a strong opinion, then VSCode is probably your best bet as a good "all rounder"
+* Somewhere to write your code.
+There are lots of IDE's out there and people have very strong opinions about which ones to use - if you don't have a strong opinion, then VSCode is probably your best bet as a good "all

 Steps: